EndPointCorp/end-point-blog/2016/06/13/postgres-migration-speedup-with-table.html.md

 The previous tricks would not work for this situation, because the underlying file would change constantly as seen by pg_stat_file(), and a pg_dump checksum would change on every insert.
-We needed to analyze a slice of the table—in this particular case, we wanted to see about checksumming all rows except those created in the last week.
+We needed to analyze a slice of the table—​in this particular case, we wanted to see about checksumming all rows except those created in the last week.
 As a primary key lookup is very fast, we used the “creation_time” column to determine an approximate primary key to start with.
 Then it was simply